Huegoxaga/notes/cloud-services/aws.md

 - AWS CLI Command, `aws cloudformation create-stack --stack-name <STACK_NAME> --template-body file://template.yaml`
   - Use flag `--capabilities CAPABILITY_IAM` when template updates IAM roles, groups, policies etc
     - Use `CAPABILITY_NAMED_IAM` when the updated IAM resources have a custom name
+- Custom Function Resource need to use `cfnresponse` module to update its status for cloudformation deployment

 ### Intrinsic Functions